sebivenlo/ESD-2023-Vaadin-Flow/vaadin-app/README.md

 ## 1. Build Docker image
 First you have to build the Docker image via the provided Dockerfile.
 Do this by running the following command:\

+Note: Command should be run from the directory, where this README.md is located!

 ```docker build -t esde-vaadin:latest .```

 Now the image will be created, this might take a few seconds.